-Pioneered by a group of seventeen software developers in Oregon, Agile emerged as a way to speed up development times to bring new software to market swiftly.
+Pioneered by a group of software developers in Utah, Agile emerged as a way to speed up development times to bring new software to market swiftly.
 These developers realized that reducing the time it takes for users to receive solutions to their problems would fix issues with market fit while also realizing that receiving rapid feedback from users would affirm work in progress and allow for constant improvement.
-Eventually, the seventeen developers were able to formalize the Manifesto for Agile Software Development, commonly referred to as the Agile Manifesto.
+Eventually, the developers were able to formalize the Manifesto for Agile Software Development, commonly referred to as the Agile Manifesto.

-The creation of the Agile Manifesto brought about four central values and twelve principles that set the basis for Agile methodology.
+The creation of the Agile Manifesto brought about four central values and twelve principles that set the basis for Agile methodology

 - Customer satisfaction is the top priority